tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Glorious Rally

 When you rally, you gain 4 temporary hit points that last until the end of your next turn (champion: 10 temp hp; epic: 25 temp hp).

 ---

+#### Grave Dirt Girdle

+_Recharge 11+:_ This belt has pouches containing grave dirt.
+When you heal using a recovery, until the start of your next turn, you: gain _resist damage 16+_ against all damage, can pop free from each enemy engaged with you as a move action, and can move through solid objects but not end your turn there.

+**Quirk:** Likes to be near graveyards.

+---